 There are also a variety of introductory offers to build market share, so it’s wise to check the availability.

 While the cost savings are not as large as switching your energy provider, the long-term effects of deregulation might make it essential to check prices on an annual basis.

 Initially, the benefit will be felt most by companies with many sites spread across the UK.
-Currently, an office in Leeds, London, Manchester, and Birmingham will each have a different provider.
-From 1 April, a business with multiple offices in different locations will be able to consolidate their bills under one supplier, which will make administration and negotiation much simpler.
+In the past, a business with offices in Leeds, London, Manchester, and Birmingham would each have a different provider.
+Since 1 April, a business with multiple offices in different locations is able to consolidate their bills under one supplier, making administration and negotiation much simpler.

 Additionally, some of the water companies are preparing to use EDI (Electronic Data Interchange) for invoicing.
-Not many suppliers offer this service currently, but it could give providers a competitive advantage once deregulation becomes a reality.
-Again, it would be of great value to companies with hundreds of sites across the UK, as having one supplier provide one standard invoice format will speed up the payment and reconciliation of invoices.
+Not many suppliers offer this service currently, but it could give providers a competitive advantage now deregulation is a reality.
+Again, it's of great value to companies with multiple sites across the UK, as having one supplier provide one standard invoice format speeds up the payment and reconciliation of invoices.

 However, different industry sectors may have different requirements.
 A manufacturer may want information about using less water, while a retailer may simply want to consolidate bills.
 Understanding what you may need from deregulation will assist in your choice of supplier, as not all of them are offering the same services.